 Cleanup programs are not a quick fix, they take time, energy, money and whole lot of hard work.
 Marine wildlife and water flora won't return and establish a presence until the water is clean enough to support them.
 In New York, the Hudson river contains several hundred thousand kilograms of PCB's discharged from factories upstream, requiring dredging of selected parts of the river bed and replacement of sediment.
 This mammoth task is expected to cost several hundred million dollars and still doesn't address the health of downstream fisheries.

 Less expensive cleanup operations are more the norm, for example rubbish removal using floating barges, and small scale dredging of areas adjacent to effluent outlet pipes.
+These projects have been quite successful in major world cities such as Brisbane in Australia, Singapore, Glasgow in Scotland, Duesseldorf in Germany and so many others.

 Clean river success stories are not isolated projects, almost every major waterway is coming under scrutiny offering hope that clean water and healthy river ecosystems will be part of humanity's future.